Type to search lessons across every grade and subject.

 Try it

-Tap any number.
+Tap or drag along the strip to pick a number.
 The panel tells you whether it's a perfect square.

 120014916253649648110012114416919649